ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 @State({ .. })
 class MyState implements NgxsOnChanges {
   public ngxsOnChanges({ previousValue, currentValue }: NgxsSimpleChange): void {
-    console.log('state is changed', previousValue, currentValue);
+    console.log('MyState has changed', previousValue, currentValue);
   }
 }
 ```

-Very comfortably!
+Nice!

 II.
 Convenient to synchronize with the server

-Sometimes needed to save state on the server every time the client changed it.
+Sometimes we need to save state on the server every time the client makes changes to it.

 _Before_